fbpx

 Othram matched the DNA to a test submitted to a genealogy site by a member of the killer’s family tree.
 Othram did not disclose the relative’s name.

-Genetic genealogy was used in the Golden State Killer case, but this was the first time the technology make it to a courtroom.
+Genetic genealogy was used in the Golden State Killer case, but this was the first time the technology made it to a courtroom.

 McCurley pleaded guilty after two days of testimony in his capital murder trial in August of 2021.

 More than 1,000 cases remain unsolved in Fort Worth alone.
-Paying for expensive DNA tests as well as travel expenses for investigators makes the task even more difficult.
+Paying for expensive DNA tests and travel expenses for investigators makes the task even more difficult.

-In the wake of the Walker case, Detective Jeff Bennett created the FWPD Cold Case Support Group, a nonprofit foundation to accept tax-deductible donations to help solve Fort Worth’s unsolved murders.
+Detective Jeff Bennett created the FWPD Cold Case Support Group in the wake of the Walker case.
+This nonprofit foundation accepts tax-deductible donations to help solve Fort Worth’s unsolved murders.

 Make An Online Donation with a note that you heard about this on True Crime Reporter™ Podcast or mail a check to: